Photo by Juliet Furst

 One of The Most Famous Art Thefts In History — Caravaggio

 Not every masterpiece ages peacefully.
 Some become legends.
-For over 350 years, Caravaggio’s “Nativity with Saint Francis and Saint Lawrence” was a magnificent altarpiece for the Oratory in Palermo, Saint Lawrence.
+For over 350 years, Caravaggio’s “Nativity with Saint Francis and Saint Lawrence” was in the Oratory in Palermo.
+It served as a magnificent altarpiece there.
 It was rather illegally stolen on the night of 17–18 October 1969.
 Thieves cut it off from its frame, rolled it, and disappeared into the night.
 In fact, the FBI later included this theft in its top ten “unsolved art crimes”.

-Forever lost, perhaps, or hiding in plain sight is one of Caravaggio’s most iconic works.
+Forever lost, or hiding in plain sight is one of Caravaggio’s most iconic works.

 Longest Painting in the World — Dubai, 2015

 Some records are made with brushes, not stopwatches.
-On December 12, 2015, in Dubai, an initiative dubbed “I’m Different Just Like You” created the world’s longest painting: a jaw-dropping 10,850 meters (10.85 km long).
-The campaign was a collaboration between Al Tayer Group and the Dubai Autism Centre and has since received validation from Guinness World Records.
+On December 12, 2015, in Dubai, an initiative dubbed “I’m Different Just Like You” set a remarkable record.
+It created the world’s longest painting, measuring a jaw-dropping 10,850 meters (10.85 km).
+The campaign was a collaboration between Al Tayer Group and the Dubai Autism Centre.
+It has since received validation from Guinness World Records.

-For the period of over 8 months, more than 20,000 participants including pupils aged 2 to 18, teachers, parents, and volunteers contributed self-portraits joined together symbolizing solidarity and inclusiveness for individuals with autism.
+For the period of over 8 months, more than 20,000 participants contributed self-portraits.
+These participants included pupils aged 2 to 18, teachers, parents, and volunteers.
+The portraits were joined together symbolizing solidarity and inclusiveness for individuals with autism.

-A 10-kilometre-long artwork brought thousands of people together with one powerful message: everyone belongs.
+A 10 km long artwork brought thousands of people together with one powerful message: everyone belongs.

 Sculpture, Sugar and Scandal — Kara Walker

 Sometimes, art is so potent that it refuses to be polite.
-In 2014, artist Kara Walker staged the installation “A Subtlety”, or the Marvelous Sugar Baby, in the abandoned Brooklyn Domino Sugar Refinery, a 75-foot-long sphinx covered with 80 tons of sugar that was intended as a critique of racialized labor and exploitation in the sugar trade.
+In 2014, artist Kara Walker staged the installation “A Subtlety”.
+The Marvelous Sugar Baby was set up in the abandoned Brooklyn Domino Sugar Refinery.
+The installation featured a 75-foot-long sphinx covered with 80 tons of sugar.
+It was intended as a critique of racialized labor and exploitation in the sugar trade.

 Yet the message took a backseat to the vulgarity of selfie-posing with the sphinx’s breasts and vulva.
 Visitors posed mockingly with the sphinx’s breasts and vulva.
-Walker anticipated this behavior and documented it in her film An Audience, exposing voyeurism and cultural indifference as part of the work itself.
+Walker anticipated this behavior.
+She documented it in her film An Audience.
+Her work exposes voyeurism and cultural indifference as part of the art itself.

 Whether sugar-coated or not, Walker’s art never fails to amaze.